Supinic/AnirmlFilterWithSounds/README.md

 # AnirmlFilterWithSounds
-Anirmls PoD filter with Sound for good drops
+Item-Filter file for Path of Diablo (PoD) Included sounds for good drops otherwise its same as normal version